wistefan/i4trust-poc-ai-service/docker/marketplace/README.md

 Recipes for running an instance of the Business API Ecosystem (BAE) as marketplace for provisioning of the AI Service.

+Open topics:

+* Integration of asset plugin in file system and DB (when plugin available)

 ## Instructions